post-hero-img

 In most cases, you don’t need to build a search UI that blows your users’ minds.
 As one of our designers puts it: you know you offer a good website search if no one remembers it.
 This is because, unfortunately, we often remember our bad experiences better than the good ones.
 Also, don’t put yourself under pressure to reinvent the wheel.
 You can always use templates or our Search UI library, which already offers many features and UI elements out of the box and adapt them to your use case.

-Tips and Best Practices for Creating Your Search’s Wireframes
+3 Best Practices for Creating the Wireframe of Your Site Search

 Many websites use a magnifying glass icon for their search instead of using the word “Search” itself.
 Other sites follow a more traditional approach, providing their visitors with a submit button, including copy.
 Both options are fine since the right choice depends on your business, target audience, and website design.
 Below’s example from Bottomline shows a site search that incorporates both ideas: